danog/MadelineProto/docs/TD_docs/methods/getChannelMembers.md

 ---
 title: getChannelMembers
-description: Returns information about channel members or kicked from channel users.
-Can be used only if channel_full->can_get_members == true
+description: Returns information about channel members or banned users.
+Can be used only if channel_full->can_get_members == true.
+Administrator privileges may be additionally needed for some filters
 ---
 ## Method: getChannelMembers
 [Back to methods index](index.md)